Multi-Agent Support

 Running Multiple Agents

-Each agent in a worktree gets its own identity:
+Each agent in a worktree gets its own identity.
+The integrated path handles worktree creation and registration together:

 # Main worktree: coordinator (name must differ from role)